 Always read the package instructions carefully before use, and never start taking Nortrel without first consulting a doctor.
 Nortrel comes in a 28-day blister pack, containing 21 active pills and 7 inert pills, marked with the days of the week.
 You have 2 options of how to start Nortrel:

 Take 1 pill per day at the same time each day.
-To help you remember, try and make this a part of your daily routine: for example, take your pill in the morning when you brush your teeth.
+To help you remember, try and make this a part of your daily routine: for example, take your pill in the morning after you brush your teeth.
 When you finish the 21 active pills, move onto the inert pills the following day without leaving a break.
-During these 7 days, you will experience a withdrawal bleed.
-This is a simulation of a natural period caused by the drop in progesterone, and will not necessarily last for 7 days.
-When you reach the end of the 28-day pack, start a new pack the next day regardless of whether you are still bleeding or not.
+During these 7 days, you will experience a bleed similar to your regular period.
+This is known as a withdrawal bleed, which is caused by the drop in progesterone and will not necessarily last for 7 days.
+When you reach the end of the 28-day pack, start a new pack the very next day regardless of whether you are still bleeding or not.
 Always make sure you have a new pack ready.

 If you forget to take one of your active pills, take it as soon as you remember and continue with your next dose at the normal time.
 If you miss 2 active pills, take 2 as soon as you remember and 2 the next day, before carrying on as normal.
 In this instance, you should you use an additional method of contraception, such as condoms, for the following days, as missing pills can reduce the effectiveness of Nortrel.
 You may also experience some breakthrough bleeding or spotting, but this is completely normal.
 If you miss one of your inert pills, dispose of the missed pill and carry on as normal.
 If you are unsure about what to do in the event of a missed pill or pills, contact your doctor or health worker for advice.